eghove/liri-node-bot/README.md

 * Log all commands, queries, and results in a text file called log.txt, and
 * Execute a pre-programmed search command located in a text file called random.txt.

+## How do I Start Using LIRI Bot?
+If you'd like to use LIRI Bot, please kindly follow the steps outlined below:
+1. Ensure that you have Node.js installed on your local machine.
+1. Clone the LIRI Bot repository into your local machine

 ## What Node Modules does LIRI Bot Use?
 LIRI Bot uses the following Node.js modules (and their embedded dependencies):